CEU-Economics-and-Business/ECBS-5146-Different-Shapes-of-Data/_episodes/03-aggregations.md

 <br/><br/>
 <a name="homework"/>
 >## Homework 3
->* Upload the solution of exercise 1 to 6 on GitHub in folder called HW3
+>* Upload the solution of exercise 1-6 to your GitHub repo in a folder called HW3
->* Submit GitHub link to moodle when you are ready
 >* Make sure to submit both the SQL statements and answers to the questions
->* The required data format for submission is a .sql file {: .challenge}
+>* The required data format for submission is a .sql file
+>* Submit GitHub repo link to moodle when you are ready {: .challenge}